 Make sure they have stellar photography of their products

 One consistent problem agencies run into when creating an online store is not having professional photos of their client’s products, as this can make or break someone’s digital shopping experience.
-This is why I recommend creating a light box or purchasing an affordable one off of Amazon (Here’s one Flywheel photographer recommends!).
+This is why I recommend creating a light box or purchasing an affordable one off of Amazon (Here’s one that our photographer recommends!).
 You may also consider purchasing a backdrop to make their product really pop!

 Even if you aren’t a photographer, but have a decent phone, you could take these photos for your client and charge them for it.